Business Hours

 Sample Pages: 1 | 2 | 3 | 4 | 5 | 6 | 7

-Featuring twenty-six lectures on the first half of the book of Revelation, eschatological scholar John Cumming presents a comprehensive examination of this book of the Bible in the first of a two volume series.
+Featuring 26 lectures on the first half of the book of Revelation, eschatological scholar John Cumming presents a comprehensive examination of this book of the Bible in the first of a two volume series.
 Holding that this book is an unveiling of the nature of Christ, he takes each chapter and topic under careful consideration, focusing on the intended meaning and context of the passages, and what they mean for today’s readers.
-This edition also has several prefaces by the author, a detailed table of contents, and a through introduction.
+This edition also has several prefaces by the author, a detailed table of contents, and a thorough introduction.

 Apocalyptic Sketches: Lectures on the Book of Revelation: Second Series